zshchun/cftools/README.md

 # Codeforces CLI
-cf-cli is a unofficial command-line tool for [codeforces](https://codeforces.com).
+Codeforces CLI is a unofficial command-line tool for [codeforces](https://codeforces.com).

 # Requirement
 ```